damianfoxart/commonground/docs/structure.md

 4.5 Ecological Stability Conditions
 4.6 Ecological Collapse and Recovery
 4.7 Player Impact on Ecology (positive and negative effects)
-4.8 Feedback Systems (how the player is informed about ecological health)
+4.8 Feedback Systems (how the player is informed about ecological health) 4.9 Fauna and Sentient Encounter Logic
+4.10 Fauna Summoning Complexity and Learning Curve
+4.11 Optional Exploitation Path

 **\## 5.
 Resource Systems**
 **What the player collects, carries, and converts**